mecid/mecid.github.io/_posts/2024-09-24-mastering-container-views-in-swiftui-basics.md

 }
 ```

-The new container APIs that SwiftUI introduced this year were missing the part about creating customizable and reusable views.
+The new container APIs that SwiftUI introduced this year were missing part about creating customizable and reusable views.
 I really love how easily it allows us to decompose views and compose them in other ways by hiding the implementation details of our container views.

 ![magazine](/public/container2.png)